motizukilucas/godot-study/README.md

 * You can/should use Node2D as the main root not for the world
 > since you can move the root and all it's children will also move
 * you can lock positioning of nodes
-* Ysort object as a root node
+* Ysort object as a root node but not as the root one of the scene, but the root of interactable objects like player and boxes for example
 > will automatically sort the Y layer for you, but it's important to have it's instances with it's poistioning at the "feet" properly, so you run into any sorting "bugs"
 * $ (likes jQuery) let's you select a node from a scene by it's name